 It should be noted that the Community Team Waiting Times and Psychological Therapy waiting times targets are different, at 9 weeks and 18 weeks respectively.
-Therefore in 2017/18 the Psychological Therapies waiting times will be removed from this page.
+Therefore from 2017/18 the Psychological Therapies waiting times have been removed from this page.